 Terms and translations

-The atomic units of LangSync – translation keys and their per-language values.
+The atomic units of LangSync — translation keys (marks) and their per-language values, with the rules that govern them.

 Not verified yet

-A term is a translation key – welcome.title, errors.network, button.submit.
-A translation is the actual string for that term in a specific language.
+A term is a translation key — welcome.title, errors.network, button.submit.
+A translation is the actual string for that term in one specific language.
+In LangSync's own vocabulary (you'll see this in the dashboard dialogs and the CLI), the key itself is called the mark.

 namespace: marketing-site